oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

  }
  ```

-This code shows the login button, and hides the logout and claims buttons, when the user is not logged in.
+This code shows the login button and hides the logout and claims buttons when the user is not logged in.
 It shows the logout and claims button, hiding the login button, when the user is logged in.

 The next step is to create the Claims page, which is a secure page that can only be accessed once a user has authenticated.